 The 4 Best Eco-Friendly Cotton Buds Of 2022

 We are not supposed to clean our ears with cotton buds according to experts, but the feeling of satisfaction after “scratching an itch” feels really, really good!

 If you can’t imagine ear care without cotton buds (like me), here’s a list of eco-friendly cotton buds to choose from:

 1. BAMBAW BAMBOO-STEMMED COTTON BUDS (200, 400, 800)

 This is the very first brand of bamboo-stemmed cotton buds that I bought in November 2018 as I started my greener ear care.

 The tips are made of 100% cotton, while the stems are 100% bamboo.
 And they come in a box made of recycled paper.
 Thus, making them 100% biodegradable.
 And the package was sent to me by Amazon plastic-free!

 Bambaw bamboo-stemmed cotton buds come in 3 options: 200 pieces, 400 pieces, and 800 pieces.
 I bought the one that comes in 400 pieces.
 And it lasted for more than a year of usage in our household of 2 adults constantly using them.

-I am very contented with these cotton buds because they’re very sturdy, unlike the plastic-stemmed I used before that some stems bent due to excessive pressure.
+I am very content with these cotton buds because they’re very sturdy, unlike the plastic-stemmed ones I used before when some stems bent due to excessive pressure.

 2. NAVARIS BAMBOO-STEMMED COTTON BUDS (800)